The Classes panel Window > Panels > Features helps you define, view and edit the OpenType and kerning classes in your font.

 This mode is useful for previewing OpenType classes that are being used for substitution rules.
 If two or more classes are selected, glyph cells from the selected classes are shown overlapping in the cells.
 This makes it easy to verify that classes for substitution have the same set of glyphs.

-To import classes from another open font, select the Import submenu in the panel’s local menu.
-This submenu contains names of all opened fonts:
+To import classes from another open font (or font master), select the Import submenu in the panel’s local menu.
+This submenu contains names of all opened fonts/masters:

-Selecting one of the fonts opens a dialog box, where you can choose what classes will be imported and how existing classes will be dealt with:
+Selecting one of the fonts/masters opens a dialog box, where you can choose what classes will be imported and how existing classes will be dealt with:

 Defining a new class or tag»